Pension system asks AG for clarity on pensions for lawmakers

-Mississippi's pension system is asking Attorney General Jim Hood to clarify a ruling that retired public employees can collect their pensions while serving in the Legislature.
+Mississippi's public pension system on Friday asked Attorney General Jim Hood to clarify his earlier opinion that retired public employees can collect their pensions while serving in the Legislature.

-The Public Employees' Retirement System sent the letter to Hood on Friday.
+The board of the Public Employees' Retirement System of Mississippi had voted earlier this month to ask for the clarification after Hood issued his original opinion on Nov.
+29. The opinion indicates the retirement system should overturn its longtime rule that elected offices are full-time positions and people in those offices could not receive salaries and pension benefits simultaneously.

-The system's board had voted earlier this month to ask for the clarification after Hood issued his original opinion on Nov.
-29. It overturned a longtime rule that public retirees had to forgo their pensions if they wanted to be lawmakers.
+Those who support the change say they believe it will open the door for retired teachers and others knowledgeable about state government to run for legislative posts.

-Executive Director Ray Higgins and board members say they're not trying to get Hood to reverse himself.
-But they note that there are a number of unanswered questions about what the pension system should do.
-The letter asks Hood to answer quickly — legislative qualifying begins Wednesday and ends March 1.
+"It's my opinion that it's been an injustice all these years," Ann Thames, president of the 3,000-member Mississippi Retired Public Employees Association, said earlier this month.
+"The board needs to implement the AG's opinion."

 $20 for 365 Days of Unlimited Digital Access